dmbarbour/glas/docs/GlasNamespaces.md

 * "env" - an environment term
 * "call" - `Env -> Def` - for programs with algebraic effects; receive caller's environment, return another tagged definition
 * "obj" - a generic `Env -> Env -> Env` *Object* described below
-* "module" - a specialized `Env -> Env` *Module* detailed below
+* "module" - a basic *Module* as described below

 Developers can introduce new tags, extend adapters, and deprecate old tags as the system develops.

 ## Objects

-The glas namespace can model stateless objects via open fixpoints.
-The essential idea is to link object methods through a fixpoint, then defer fixpoint until after overrides are determined.

-The proposed object model is `Self -> Base -> Instance` each of type `Env`, tagged "obj".
-This supports mixin-style composition, with `Base` representing a mixin target and `Self` the final object. *Note:* This model is based on [Prototypes and Object Orientation, Functionally (2021)](http://webyrd.net/scheme_workshop_2021/scheme2021-final91.pdf), albeit leveraging reified namespaces.
+As the initial object model for glas systems, I propose an "obj"-tagged `Env -> Env -> Env` namespace term, corresponding to `Self -> Base -> Instance`.
+This model is based on [Prototypes and Object Orientation, Functionally (2021)](http://webyrd.net/scheme_workshop_2021/scheme2021-final91.pdf).

-In context of glas systems, these objects are initially favored for applications and front-end compilers.
-They will likely prove more generally useful.

-*Note:* This model does not support multiple inheritance (MI).
-MI would require an explicit inheritance graph and adequate identity for linearization.
-However, we could feasibly provide MI via wrapping the model.
+The 'Self' argument represents an open fixpoint.
+The 'Base' argument supports mixin composition or late binding to a host environment, e.g. link application to 'sys.\*' effects APIs.
+The "obj" tag opens space for alternative models, e.g. to eventually support multiple inheritance.

+The glas system uses objects for applications, modules, and front-end compilers.
+Objects offer an opportunity for extensibility, but effective use requires deliberate design.
+For example, a front-end compiler that exposes only 'compile' is much less extensible than one that also exposes 'parse.int' for override.

+*Aside:* Despite wide use of objects, I hesitate to describe glas as object oriented because these objects are available only at compile-time.

 ## Modules

-Modules are object-like.
-They must be to support inheritance and override of configurations.
-But they must also be parameterized by primitives and '$src'.
-To avoid a growing list of parameters, I propose to aggregate arguments into a parameter object, thus a module has type `Env -> Env` where the input includes '$module' as self.

-* '%\*' - primitive definitions are provided ad hoc prefix '%' prefix.
-The motive is to simplify both visual recognition of primitives and concise default propagation via `{ "%" => "%" }` translation rules.
-  * '%env.\*' - initially bound to 'env.\*' in the user configuration (via fixpoint), then propagated by default alongside primitive definitions.
-This pseudo-global namespace provides the foundation for *Shared Libraries*.
-* '$\*' - specialized inputs per 'import', not propagated implicitly
-  * '$module' - fixpoint of module
-  * '$src' - abstract data representing a source path for the module being linked.
-  * '$args' - in case a front-end compiler introduces a syntax to explicitly parameterize imports, e.g. `import foo(A,B,C) as f`, I propose to input a Church-encoded list of namespace terms via '$args' (and named args via '$kwargs').
-  * '$lang' - (tentative) the instantiated language object

-When loading modules, we can distinguish 'import' and 'include'.
-An 'import' closes the fixpoint on the module being imported, while 'include' keeps the fixpoint open.
-Inheritance and override requires an open fixpoint, thus is based on 'include'.
+The proposed module type is a "module"-tagged `Env -> Object`.
+The argument is a parameter object that should provide at least 'src', the abstract file location for the file being compiled.
+Front-end compilers may freely provide additional parameters to the module.

+Assuming an "obj"-tagged Object is returned, we apply the '%\*' primitives as Base.
+The '%' prefix is pre-inserted, and includes the configured environment via '%env.\*'.

+*Note:* It is useful for a front-end syntax to distinguish between importing and including a module (perhaps by another name), such that 'include' applies a module object like a mixin and 'import' is closer to instantiating the module object.
+Inheritance and override of a community configuration is then expressed in terms of including the community configuration.

 ## Controlling Shadows

 Shadowing of names can be useful, but automatic shadowing can be a source of subtle errors.
-To mitigate this, we might report errors or warnings for shadowing by default, then introduce annotations to express deliberate shadowing.
+To mitigate this, I propose to report errors or warnings for shadowing by default, then introduce annotations for deliberate shadowing.

 ## Incremental Compilation